-OTTAWA (AFP) – The final death toll of a train derailment that flattened part of a Quebec town two weeks ago will likely stand at 47, Canadian police said Friday.
+OTTAWA, Province of Ontario (AFP) – The final death toll of a train derailment that flattened part of a Quebec town two weeks ago will likely stand at 47, Canadian police said on Friday.

 The number of those missing in the July 6 tragedy meanwhile has been narrowed to five, bringing the presumed number of people killed to 47, they added.

 "Our investigation has not uncovered any new deceased persons," Quebec police inspector Michel Forget told a news conference.

 "However we can now inform you that our investigation and various enquiries... have permitted us to establish the number of dead, including missing and presumed dead, at 47," he said.

 Investigators on Saturday are bringing in heavy machinery, including cranes, to move out the destroyed and mangled train cars, Forget said.